subvertnormality/mosaic/README.md

 ## Pages

-At its heart, _Patterning_ comprises five distinct pages.
+At its heart, _Mosaic_ comprises five distinct pages.
 Every page presents a grid interface complemented by a set of configurable options on the norns device.
 The design prioritizes the grid, urging users to initiate some basics via the norns—like scales and MIDI setups—and then dive deep into the grid for music creation.

 ### Menu